-The Sound of Silent Voices is a project designed to use the voices of contemporary children to recreate the voices of children silenced at the hands of the Nazis.
+The Silent Voices Project is designed to use the voices of contemporary children to recreate the voices of children silenced at the hands of the Nazis.

 Dr. Zachary Ebin has performed extensively in the United States, Canada, and Israel.
 Having recently completed his PhD at York University, Zachary’s research interests include music education, music cognition and perception, and discovering forgotten composers.
 Active as a music educator, Zachary is a member of the faculty at Etobicoke Suzuki Music.
 Additionally, he serves as music director of Arco Violini, an advanced student ensemble that performs throughout Ontario.
 In high demand as a guest clinician Zachary has taught and lectured all over North America at conferences, institutes, and workshops.
 To learn more about Zachary Ebin please visit www.zacharyebin.com.